On behalf of the entire Orientation team, welcome to the St. Andrews community!

 Information for Parents/Family Members

 We understand that getting away from work and family responsibilities to bring students to Orientation during the week can be difficult.
-While all students are required to attend Orientation, parent/family member programs are not mandatory.
+While all students are required to attend Orientation, parent/family member programs are recommended but not mandatory.
 A Parent Guidebook has been created for those unable to attend the scheduled parent/family Orientation programs.
 A link to the Parent Guidebook will be available on this page prior to Orientation.

 Resources for Students and Parents/Families